zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 ### Why not use type classes to define handles?

-The short answer is that we do not use type classes because we would neither gain further functionality nor shorter code.
+The short answer is that we do not use type classes because we would neither gain further functionality nor code that is easier to reason about.
 The long answer is the following.

 We see two options on how one can use type classes to manage service